DanWahlin/Angular-ASPNET-Core-CustomersService/README.md

 1. Install Gulp: `npm install gulp -g`

-1. Run `npm install` to install app dependencies
+1. Run `npm install` to install app dependencies (make sure to run this in the folder where the package.json file lives)

 1. Run the following Gulp task to copy required Angular modules into the `wwwroot` folder: